 From start to finish, the process of streaming a video looks something like this:

 When streaming to dispersed audiences, it’s common to use a geographically diverse network of servers called a content delivery network (CDN).
 CDNs allow media files to be stored at the “network edge” closer to the end-user’s physical geographical location to improve the delivery and performance of streams.

 The global success of OTT streaming services, including the likes of Netflix and Disney+ as well as live streaming platforms, also comes with mounting challenges.
 The wider and more geographically dispersed the audience, the more streaming challenges and potential points of failure.
 Physical equipment can break, demand surges can cause downtime, networks can fail.

 When asked what tends to break when live streaming at scale, Paramount’s SVP of ad operations, Jarred Wilichinsky, said “everything.
 Everything breaks.
 With digital, nothing is 100%”.

 The architectural demands of maintaining seamless performance and uptime when streaming to global audiences are huge.
-But there are provisions that streaming platforms can put in place to improve the quality of global broadcasts.
+But there are provisions that platforms can put in place to overcome these streaming challenges and improve the quality of global broadcasts.

-Building redundancy into your infrastructure is the first rule of streaming at scale.
+One of the biggest streaming challenges is the many potential points of failure, so building redundancy into your infrastructure is the first rule of streaming at scale.
 Identify the most critical potential points of failure and invest in building redundancy for those areas.
-When it comes to your underlying infrastructure, there are four categories of redundancy to consider: in-server redundancy, backup, building resiliency across multiple servers, and disaster recovery planning.
+When it comes to your underlying infrastructure, there are four categories of redundancy to consider: in-server redundancy, backup, building resiliency across multiple dedicated streaming servers, and disaster recovery planning.